openglbook/openglbook.com/_includes/chapter-1-content.md

   class="center"
 />

-After the buffers are swapped, the final function in `RenderFunction` is called, namely `glutPostRedisplay`, which tells FreeGLUT that the application is once again ready for rendering.

 # Adding GLEW #

 Now that we have an OpenGL 4.0 context, we'll need the tools to work with it,